tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 She doesn't answer immediately, her gaze fixed on the passing landscape.
 Finally, she turns to me, her expression serious.
 "I think it was a Lava Walker," she says.

 "Lava Walker?"
 I repeat, unfamiliar with the term.
-The term sounds like something out of a myth or a horror story.
+It sounds like something out of a myth or a horror story.

 "Yeah, I just... made it up," Lani admits, a slight shrug accompanying her words.
 "It's like a skinwalker, but for volcanoes."

-“Seriously, Lani?"
+“Seriously, Lani?
+Come on..."
 I can't help but let out a skeptical laugh.

 Lani gives me a look, one that's both challenging and serious.
 "Okay, wise guy, you come up with a better explanation.
 What else could it have been?"